 Lastly, measure with analytics.
 Google offers a free tool called Google Analytics that you can install on your website very easily.
 I highly recommend it.
 By installing Google Analytics, you’ll be able to see which posts are being read the most, which posts are receiving the longest time on page scores, which posts are readers really reading and liking the most and reading all the way through.
 You can figure that all out with Analytics.
 It’s going to help with incentivizing your workers.
 You can show them which post is most popular in the company, try to get some competitive rivalry going on there.
 Also with analytics, you can measure and see what’s working.
 Is one of your blog posts converting into a lead, into a sale?
 If it is, try to innovate off that.
 Try to make more posts related to that subject and you can increase leads and sales for your business.

 In summary, definitely try to get a blog for your website.
 It can be time consuming, but it’s well worth it.
 The content you create is going to be there forever.
 Try to make content that’s not going to go out of date within a few weeks, something that’s going to be long lasting and provide long lasting benefits for your business.
 For an example of a well done blog, you can check out Blog.EvolveCreativeGroup.com.
-See that, I added a little call to action there at the end of our video, just like you should do to your blogs.
-Thanks for watching.
+See that, I added a little call to action there at the end of this blog, just like you should do to your blogs.